The following process is followed during a practice review:

 - Have adequate working paper file documentation

-- Maintain a strong system of quality control
+- Maintain a strong system of quality management

 - Prepare for the practice review by maintaining high standards of practice on a continual basis